mhammond/pywin32/adodbapi/readme.txt

 Installation
 ------------
-This version will be installed as part of the win32 package.
+For CPython, this version will be installed as part of the win32 package.
+For IronPython (or to update a CPython version early), use "setup.py install" while using the Python version upon which you want the package installed.

 Authors (up to version 2.0.1)
 -------